 The situation has now reversed itself.

-Last month, the Sri Lankan presidential elections saw Anura Kumara Dissanayake (known as AKD) get elected, defeating two candidates who belonged to the past nepotistic dynasties.
+In September, the Sri Lankan presidential elections saw Anura Kumara Dissanayake (known as AKD) get elected, defeating two candidates who belonged to the past nepotistic dynasties while AKD came from very humble origins.
 AKD had been a member of parliament but his party held only three seats.
 After his election, he dissolved parliament and in the new elections held yesterday, his party won 159 seats in the 225-seat parliament, with 62% of the vote.

 The 55-year-old earlier told reporters that he believed this was “a crucial election that will mark a turning point in Sri Lanka”.